MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 To support this scenario, Exchange Online must be enabled for the Azure Rights Management service and the new capabilities in Office 365 Message Encryption.
 For more information about this configuration, see [Exchange Online: IRM Configuration](../deploy-use/configure-office365.md#exchange-online-irm-configuration).

-For more information about the new capabilities that support all email accounts on all devices, see the following blog post: [Announcing new capabilities available in Office 365 Message Encryption](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Email-Encryption-and-Rights-Protection/ba-p/110801).
+For more information about the new capabilities that include supporting all email accounts on all devices, see the following blog post: [Announcing new capabilities available in Office 365 Message Encryption](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Email-Encryption-and-Rights-Protection/ba-p/110801).

 ## What devices and which file types are supported by Azure RMS?
 For a list of devices that support the Azure Rights Management service, see [Client devices that support Azure Rights Management data protection](../get-started/requirements-client-devices.md).
 Because not all supported devices can currently support all Rights Management capabilities, be sure to also check the table for [RMS-enlighted applications](../get-started/requirements-applications.md#rms-enlightened-applications).